gpitaru/simple-build-script/README.md

 simple-build-script
 ===================

 A simple build script for HTML, JavaScript, CSS files.
-Python yo!
+Written in Python.

 Just change PATHTOBUILD to the path containing your HTML, JavaScript, and CSS files and let it rip.